 Start from Seed

 Chives can also be grown from seed.
-Start them indoors about 8-10 weeks before the first frost if you plan to move your pots outside, or any time for an indoor herb garden.
+Start them indoors about eight to 10 weeks before the first frost if you plan to move your pots outside, or any time for an indoor herb garden.

 Care and Harvest